airKlizz/go-interview-2/README.md

 cli.go:94: failed to change color of the light
 ```

 which is expected but not very helpful.
-We will next explore error management in Golang.
+We will next explore error management in Golang

 ## Next